-UW-Whitewater academic record policy states that "no changes will be made to course entries that are not appealed within two years of the posting date, and changes will not be made to a record after a degree is officially entered".
-In practice this means that a change to an undergraduate or graduate student's academic record (i.e., a record that does not have a degree posted) must be made within two years after the end date of the term for which the change is requested.
-Requests for exceptions to the two-year change policy must be submitted as a formal appeal by the student.
+UW-Whitewater academic record policy states that "no changes will be made to course entries that are not appealed within one year of the posting date, and changes will not be made to a record after a degree is officially entered".
+In practice this means that a change to an undergraduate or graduate student's academic record (i.e., a record that does not have a degree posted) must be made within one year after the end date of the term for which the change is requested.
+Requests for exceptions to the one-year change policy must be submitted as a formal appeal by the student.
 Please note, if a degree has been posted to a student's record, no appeal will be permitted to change a part of the student's academic record that is related to the degree.

 No financial refunds (changes) will be awarded (made) for potential academic record changes.